 A few days ago Sweden’s first Starbucks opened in Terminal 5 at Arlanda airport, Stockholm.
 I guess it was just a matter of time.
-The reason why it took such a long time is likely the fact that Sweden often offers excellent coffee.
+The reason why it took such a long time is probably the fact that Sweden often offers excellent coffee.
 Even classic brewed coffee is decently black, unlike the American counterpart which more resemble a jug of dishwater.

-Entries with tag coffee
+Posts with tag ”coffee”

 I’m in the busy town of Marrakech, Morocco.
 Around here they drink ridiculous amounts of green tea with tons of sugar, but the country is also renowned for their strong, black coffee.
 A decade has passed since my last coffee in a north African country, so I figured it was about time.